drpetersonfernandes/SimpleLauncher/home.md

 **Microsoft Windows Games or Applications**

-If you want to add your Windows games or applications to the Simple Launcher frontend, you should create a folder with Shortcut (lnk), BAT (bat) or Executable (exe) files that directly call the game or application.
+If you want to add your Windows games or applications to the Simple Launcher frontend, you should create a folder with Shortcut (lnk), BAT (bat) or Executable (exe) files that directly call the game or application.<br>
+LNK files are shortcut links.
+You can create a shortcut by right-clicking on the GameLauncher.exe and selecting 'Create Shortcut'.<br>
-If you prefer to use BAT (bat) files, you can use the model below as an example of a bat file.
+If you prefer to use BAT files, you can use the following model as an example:

 ```bat
 @echo off